AkashaRojee/leaderboard/README.md

 - Split JS files into modules
 - Configure repository to deploy from Webpack output directory

+### 2. Send and receive data from API

+- Implement API endpoint to save and load scores
+- Use async/await for API operations

 ## Built With

 - Major languages: HTML, SCSS, JS